microsoft/app-innovation-workshop/Walkthrough Guide/12_Authentication/README.md

 - Use a white label solution, promote your brand
 - Integrates with existing Active Directories or CRM and marketing databases

+#### What does it cost

+The [Azure Active Directory B2C pricing](https://azure.microsoft.com/en-us/pricing/details/active-directory-b2c/) is quite simple and straight forward.
+The **first 50.000 users and authenticartion per month are free** so we basically start without any upfront costs.
+Once we exceed this threshold, we will pay for additional users staggered.

 ## 1. Create a new Azure Active Directory B2C

 Creating a new Azure Active Directory Service is a bit tricky and requires some steps that can be a bit confusing so let us go through them together carefully.